f5devcentral/bigip_automation_examples/bigip/bigip_next/security/migrate-from-tmos/Readme.md

 ![alt text](./assets/add-app.png)

 Click the **New Migration** button.
-This will open new application migration configuration.
+This will open a new application migration configuration.

 ![alt text](./assets/new-migration.png)